 - Peel the garlic cloves and press through a garlic mincer or chop super fine.
+Chop the chili crossways into small rounds.
 Set aside.

-- Take a medium-sized saucepan and heat up the chicken stock to a simmer.
+- Take a fairly large saucepan and heat up the chicken stock to a simmer.
 As soon as it reaches a simmer turn off and leave for use shortly.

-- Add the shallots and half of the garlic and cook until the shallots start to go a little translucent and you can smell the garlic.
+- Add the shallots, chopped chili and half of the garlic and cook until the shallots start to go a little translucent and you can smell the garlic.

 - Add the butter to the pan together with the mushrooms and lower the heat to medium.
 Cook the mushrooms, stirring frequently until they have cooked down by about 1/3rd.

 - While the mushrooms are cooking down, grab a medium skillet and add the remaining two tablespoons of oil.
-Heat until it flows freely and then add the remaining garlic and saute the garlic for about a minute.
+Heat until the oil flows freely and then add the remaining garlic and saute for about a minute.

-- Add the chicken pieces and saute with the garlic turning frequently until barely cooked through (meat has turned from pink to white on every surface) and set aside for a moment.
+- Add the chicken pieces and the mushroom soy sauce and saute with the garlic turning frequently until barely cooked through (meat has turned from pink to white on every surface) and set aside for a moment.

 - Add the rice to the mushrooms and mix together so that the whole mixture is well combined and keeping it on the heat.
 This should take about 1 minute.